Hypercubers/hypercubing.xyz/docs/tutorial2.md

 - [Regular polytope](https://en.wikipedia.org/wiki/Regular_polytope)
 - [Regular 4-polytope](https://en.wikipedia.org/wiki/Regular_4-polytope)

-One of the most important 4D shapes to understand is the tesseract, as it's considered to be the main attraction of hypercubing.
+One of the most important 4D shapes to understand is the hypercube, as it's considered to be the main attraction of hypercubing.

 <center>![tesseract](https://upload.wikimedia.org/wikipedia/commons/d/d7/8-cell.gif){width="300"}</center>